YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

   ..........+++++
   ..+++++

-  gpg: /home/gtmuser/.philgnupg/trustdb.gpg: trustdb created
+  gpg: /home/gtmuser/.kengnupg/trustdb.gpg: trustdb created
   gpg: key BDA0E521 marked as ultimately trusted public and secret key created and signed.

   gpg: checking the trustdb
   gpg: 3 marginal(s) needed, 1 complete(s) needed, PGP trust model
   gpg: depth: 0  valid:   1  signed:   0  trust: 0-, 0q, 0n, 0m, 0f, 1u
-  pub   2048R/BDA0E521 2014-12-05
+  pub   2048R/BDA0E521 2018-01-22

   Key fingerprint = 472E C04A B22D F87C 9033  6D20 DFBF 318D BDA0 E521
-  uid                  Phil Keyuser (Demo for GT.M Workshop) <phil.keyuser@gt.m>
+  uid                  Ken Keyuser (Demo for Acculturation) <ken.keyuser@yottadb>

   Note that this key cannot be used for encryption.
-You may want to use the command "--edit-key" to generate a subkey for this purpose. gtmuser@philadelphia:~$ gpg --edit-key phil.keyuser@gt.m gpg (GnuPG) 1.4.16; Copyright (C) 2013 Free Software Foundation, Inc.
+You may want to use the command "--edit-key" to generate a subkey for this purpose. gtmuser@philadelphia:~$ gpg --edit-key ken.keyuser@yottadb gpg (GnuPG) 1.4.16; Copyright (C) 2013 Free Software Foundation, Inc.
   This is free software: you are free to change and redistribute it.
   There is NO WARRANTY, to the extent permitted by law.

   Secret key is available.

-  pub  2048R/BDA0E521  created: 2014-12-05  expires: never       usage: SC
+  pub  2048R/BDA0E521  created: 2018-01-22  expires: never       usage: SC
   trust: ultimate      validity: ultimate
   [ultimate] (1).
-Phil Keyuser (Demo for GT.M Workshop) <phil.keyuser@gt.m>
+Ken Keyuser (Demo for Acculturation) <ken.keyuser@yottadb>

   gpg> addkey
   Key is protected.

-  You need a passphrase to unlock the secret key for user: "Phil Keyuser (Demo for GT.M Workshop) <phil.keyuser@gt.m>" 2048-bit RSA key, ID BDA0E521, created 2014-12-05
+  You need a passphrase to unlock the secret key for user: "Ken Keyuser (Demo for Acculturation) <ken.keyuser@yottadb>" 2048-bit RSA key, ID BDA0E521, created 2018-01-22

   Enter passphrase: